Hyperbolic $P(\Phi)_2$-model on the plane: Introduction

 \noi for $x \in \T^2_L$.
 Then, $\{e_{\ze}^L\}_{\ze \in \Z_L^2}$ forms an orthonormal basis of $L^2(\T^2_L)$.
 We define the Fourier transform $\ft f(\ze)$ of a function $f$ on $\T^2_L$ by

 \noi with the associated Fourier series expansion:\footnote{Hereafter, we may drop the inessential factor $2\pi$.}

 We first go over the construction of the Gibbs measure on $\T^2_L$; see \cite{DPT1, OTh1} for details (with $L = 1$).
 See also \cite{LOZ} for the construction of analogous log-correlated Gibbs measures in the one-dimensional setting.
-Given $ s \in \R$, let $\mu_{s, L}$ denote a Gaussian measure on $L$-periodic distributions on $\T^2_L$, formally defined by\footnote{We use $\ZZ_{s, L}$, etc. to denote various normalizing constants, which may vary line by line.}
+Given $ s \in \R$, let $\mu_{s, L}$ denote a Gaussian measure on $L$-periodic distributions with the covariance operator $(1-\Dl_{\T^2_L})^{-s}$, formally defined by\footnote{We use $\ZZ_{s, L}$, etc. to denote various normalizing constants, which may vary line by line.}

 \noi where $\jb{\,\cdot\,} = (1 + |\cdot |^2)^\frac 12$ and $\ft u(\ze)$, $\ze \in \Z^2_L$, denotes the Fourier transform of $u$ on $\T^2_L$.
 We note that $\mu_{1, L}$ corresponds to the massive Gaussian free field on $\T^2_L$, while $\mu_{0, L}$ corresponds to the white noise on $\T^2_L$.
 We then set